Solmath/un-coded/cards.md

 ### Merge Conflict
 {2}{R}
 Sorcery
 Each player chooses a Code token they control.
-Those players must physically negotiate for 30 seconds.
-Players who reach an agreement may each create a Clean Code token.
+Those players must negotiate for 30 seconds about whose version is better and why.
+Players whose arguments are deemed acceptable by the other players may each create a Clean Code token.
 *"Git blame everyone."*

 ### Memory Leak
 {3}{U}{U}
 Enchantment
+Memory Leak enters the battlefield with a leak counter on it.
-All spells cost {1} more to cast.
+All spells cost {1} more to cast for each leak counter on Memory Leak.
-At the beginning of each player's upkeep, all spells cost {1} more to cast until end of turn.
+At the beginning of each player's upkeep, put a leak counter on Memory Leak.
-{5}: Destroy Memory Leak.
+If Memory Leak has 6 or more leak counters on it, all players lose the game.
+Any player may pay {2} and tap an untapped Developer they control: Remove a leak counter from Memory Leak.
-*"Why is everything so slow?"*
+*"Why is everything so slow?
+And why are we all doomed?"*

 ### Rubber Duck Debugging
 {1}{U}